vimond/replay/plans.md

 Styling passed directly turns off class names?

+Open source icon set.
 Best practices for SVG icons.

-Open source icon set.

 # [Playback] state management

-Let all components easily observe playback state, without actions + Redux store.

-Let all components easily manipulate playback state.
-Expose "actions" object to them.
+Consuming playback state and manipulating the playback is handled by a `<PlayerController>` dealing specially with the video stream component.

 Later: Look into Flux action set prepared for Redux.
 Both buttons and video state changes.

-# APIs

-## Key APIs of a video player

-### Starting up

-* Configuration
-* What to play (URLs, extra stream data, start position)

-### State to be observed/consumed

-* Playback position (also as timestamp)
-* Video duration
-* Is live stream (or on demand)
-* Live mode
-* Volume
-* Is muted
-* Is buffering
-* Is seeking
-* Is paused (or playing)
-* Is unstarted
-* Is completed
-* Stream bitrates
-* Currently selected bitrate
-* Available subtitles
-* Available audio tracks
-* Buffer ahead size
-* Playback error

-### Playback state to be manipulated

-* Is paused
-* Volume
-* Is muted
-* Cap bitrate
-* Lock bitrate
-* Add, remove, replace subtitle tracks

-### Operations on the playback state

-* Seek
-* Go to live
-* Stop

-## Commercial features preparations

-Tracking hooks.
-Handling schedules with pre, mid, and post rolls, without messing up flow and UI.

-Google IMA integration.

 # Architecture

 ## Designing the best separation of concerns

-What to abstract with magic, and what to make clear APIs for?

-### Current mix

-* Wrapper component.
+* `<PlayerController/>` wrapper component.
-	* Passing player state and API to all children.
+	* Passing player state and API in render prop invocation.
-	* Exposing API for React app outside player.
+	* Exposing API for React app outside player?
 	* Configuration as part of composed player.
 	* Allow for configuration overrides.

-* Containment/UI host element
+* `<PlayerUiContainer/>` UI host element
 	* Helper functions
 	* UI state
+	* 16:9, fullscreen
 	* Keyboard events, mouse events
 	* Might need to manage start/end states.
 	* How to bind to fullscreen button etc.?
-Magically, parallel to video stream?
+Same way as with PlayerController?

+## Composing a complete player

+Custom component rendering PlayerController with desired UI (see below) and desired VideoStreamer.

 Magical injections scoped to instance of player component:

 * Applying class name prefix (reconsider)
-* Injecting logging
+* Injecting logging.
+Context API?

 ### Straightforward JSX UI.
 No magic:

 * Composing the UI with deep children structure.
 * Passing strings
 * Passing graphics
 * Specifying CSS.
-SOme theme or CSS in JS approaches could need
+Some theme or CSS in JS approaches could be needed
 * Deep application of CSS in JS solutions

 # Top level plan

-1. Write general typed components with tests.
+1. ✓ Write general typed components with tests.
-2. Write typed player components with tests.
+2. ✓ Write typed player components with tests.
 3. Compose a player UI.
 4. Find open source graphic assets.
 5. Write CSS.
+6. Player UI container features.
+7. Catch up on writing tests.
-6. Prepare revised video engine with streamlined/modernised APIs.
+8. Prepare revised video engine with streamlined/modernised APIs.
-7. Connect video engine with player UI.
+9. Connect video engine with player UI.
 Is the context API useful for this?
-8. Build starter player with all features.
+10. Build starter player with all features.
-9. Demo container app.
+11. Demo container app.
-10. Redux actions (with player instance addressing).
-11. Redux demo app.
 12. Component and API documentation [Styleguidist](https://react-styleguidist.js.org/docs/documenting.html)
+13. Redux actions (with player instance addressing).
+14. Redux demo app.

-## Detail tasks to be done
+## Detail tasks to be done/clarified

 * OK: Move the types for the playback consumption API into a common file.
 * OK: Complete typing the source and text tracks.
 * Make sure setting different sources subsequently works.
 * Do we need a stop method?
+* Vertical slider...
 * Test that player UI doesn't reload video...
+* Revise rendering and improve performance.
 * Decide on how to pass technology.
 * Need to set all state and prop properties on startup? (onReady?)
-PlayerController is probably better for this than VideoStream.
+PlayerController is probably better for this than VideoStreamer.
 * External player API (exposed from PlayerController).
-* Class name prefix must be managed on the non-generic level.
 * Logging across components.
 Runtime configurable, and individual on players?
 Both videoStreamProps and videoStreamState needs to pass for magic.
 * Create type set for configuration structure.